About Youth Fatherless Network

-SinePatre is a teen-led nonprofit community for young people navigating father absence.
-We exist to create a safe, supportive space where fatherless teens can connect with others who truly understand their experiences, without stigma, judgment, or pressure to explain themselves.
-At our core, SinePatre is about turning loss into shared strength through honesty, creativity, and community.
+Youth Fatherless Network is a teen-led community for young people navigating father absence.
+We create a steady space where teens can connect with others without judgment.
+At our core, we turn loss into shared strength through honesty, reflection, and community.

 How We Work

-Everything at SinePatre is built by and for teens who have lived this experience.
-Through creative expression, open dialogue, and thoughtful access to resources, we aim to help young people reflect on their experiences, share their stories, and feel understood.
+Everything at YFN is built by and for teens.
+Through creative expression, open dialogue, and thoughtful access to resources, we help young people reflect, share their stories, and move forward with clarity.

 About the Founder